C# StreamReader

 C# StreamReader tutorial shows how to read text files in C# with StreamReader.
 C# tutorial is a comprehensive tutorial on C# language.

-bytes, such as a file, an input/output device, an inter-process communication
+contexts, such as files, input/output devices, inter-process communication

 C# StreamReader